Wellness VS Purina Pro Plan Dog Food: Amazing Truth You Need

 Wellness grain-free recipes often give more protein per cup.
 They use real meat or fish as the main source.

-Purina Pro Plan has strong protein levels too but mixes them with other nutrients from research-backed blends.
+Purina Pro Plan has strong protein levels too, but mixes them with other nutrients from research-backed blends.
 This helps balance strength and health.

 Which is more affordable: Wellness or Purina Pro Plan?